Jeep Wrangler 2017 Could Be A Self Driving Car: Is An Electric Pickup Next?

 The upcoming Jeep Wrangler 2017 model could be subject to the latest evolution in motor vehicles.
-It could be the first off-road self driving hybrid car.
+It could be the first off-road self-driving hybrid car.

 Technically, many auto enthusiasts have a tendency to believe that hybrids shouldn’t be off-road vehicles.
 This is because the power needed to climb things like rocks (or curbs if you live in more urban areas) could be a serious strain on the battery, defeating the purpose of an off-road vehicle.
 On that note, repairs could be astronomical with off-road parts being combined with the tech-heavy circuit-run norm among hybrids.